HewlettPackard/shs-docs/docs/portal/developer-portal/operations/update_firmware_hpcm_metal.md

 # Update firmware for HPCM and bare metal

-HPE Slingshot 200Gbps, 400Gbps, and Mellanox NICs system firmware management is done through the `slingshot-firmware` utility.
+HPE Slingshot 200Gbps and 400Gbps NIC system firmware management is done through the `slingshot-firmware` utility.
 `slingshot-firmware` is a tool for managing the firmware of a network interface.
 The utility must be run as `root` since this is a privileged operation.

 It is recommended that the version of the firmware match the recommended values provided in the _HPE Slingshot Host Software Release Notes_:

 - For HPE Slingshot 200Gbps NICs: See the "HPE Slingshot 200Gbps NIC Firmware Release Version" section
-- For Mellanox NICs: See the "Mellanox External Vendor Software" section

 The versions recommended in the release notes have been tested for compatibility with the HPE Slingshot fabric, and with `libfabric`.